 TAVI Recovery

 Transcatheter aortic valve implantation (TAVI) can improve the quality of life of patients who experience symptoms from aortic stenosis.
-TAVI has shown improved quality of life and health scores sooner.1,2
+TAVI has shown improved quality of life and health scores.

 How long is recovery time after the TAVI procedure?